chmouel/consult-vc-modified-files/README.md

 - 📄 View **locally modified** and **newly added** files in the current Git project
 - 📦 List files from the HEAD commit
+- 📋 Show files **staged for commit** in the Git staging area
 - 🛠️ Customize sources for specific use cases
 - 🧭 Navigate the open files with `consult`
 - 👁️ Preview the diff or the commit for the current selection
-- 🔄 Smart preview window management (no more duplicate preview windows!)
+- 🔄 Smart preview window management (no more duplicate preview windows!

 ## 📸 Screenshot